 Aligned with provincial directions and priorities, Central LHIN’s Better Mental Health strategic priority aims to integrate a supportive system of programs and services to enhance the wellness of people with mental illness and addictions and to promote and sustain recovery.

-The Central LHIN led and contributed to a number of initiatives in partnership with our stakeholders, including patients with lived experience and their families, to develop and support mental health and addictions programs.
+The Central LHIN leads, funds, delivers and contributes to a number of initiatives in partnership with our stakeholders, including patients with lived experience and their families, to develop and support mental health and addictions programs.

-A focal point was increasing access, coordination and integration of services, including stronger links with primary care, reducing wait lists and increasing program capacity.
-There was also extensive work conducted to assess and
+A focal point is increasing access, coordination and integration of services, including stronger links with primary care, reducing wait lists and increasing program capacity.

-For a listing of mental health and addiction services in the Central region, visit:
+For more information on available mental health and addiction services in the Central LHIN, visit: